Overview

 · Arts Workshops

-o Marcie Wolf Hubbard: instructing attendees to build 3D “tiny house” versions of Goodman homes (free to participants) @ Wheaton Recreation Center Art Room
+o Marcie Wolf Hubbard: instructing attendees to build 3D “tiny house” versions of Goodman homes (free to participants) @ Wheaton Recreation Center

 2 sets of workshops: